-Learn how to save cloud costs on a strategic level.
-Deleting unused instances is fine, but here are 3 organizational-level strategies to cut down your cloud costs.
+Learn how to cut down cloud costs on a strategic level.
+Deleting unused instances is fine, but here are 3 organizational-level strategies to start saving cloud costs.

 From our customers - large multi-cloud enterprises - we learned the top 3 strategies to save on cloud costs: